Draakan/nodejs_typescript_kafka/README.md

 Step 3: In a new terminal window, run `ts-node src/consumer.ts` to start the client.

 Step 4: Go back to the producer, and start typing your data.

+Step 5: If you want to reset offset and get all the messages from the beginning run `ts-node src/admin.ts`